farukonder/mule-http-properties-connector/README.md

 mule projects mostly has a confix.xml for just configuration  but in any mule.xml adding connctor conf is enough
 ![connector-define](./content/connector-initiate.png)

-with a small set of definitioans
+with a small set of definitions
 ![connector-conf](./content/connector-conf.png)

 ## advanced setup